Betsy-Kalkwarf/Credit_Risk_Analysis/README.md

 ##Results

--Balanced Accuracy Scores ranged from 0.533 - 0.779
+Balanced Accuracy Scores ranged from 0.533 - 0.779
--Confusion Matrices were all over the place
+Confusion Matrices were all over the place
--Precision for high-risk ranged from 0.01-0.88 -Precision for low-risk ranged from 0.99-1.00 (so all models great at this) -Recall for high-risk ranged from 0.38-0.74
+Precision for high-risk ranged from 0.01-0.88 Precision for low-risk ranged from 0.99-1.00 (so all models great at this) Recall for high-risk ranged from 0.38-0.74
--Recall for low-risk ranged from 0.40-1.00
+Recall for low-risk ranged from 0.40-1.00
--F1 for high-risk ranged from 0.01-0.53
+*F1 for high-risk ranged from 0.01-0.53
--F1 for low-risk ranged from 0.57-1.0
+*F1 for low-risk ranged from 0.57-1.0

 *Random Oversampling